juunas11/Joonasw.ManagedIdentityDemos/README.md

 To run the app in Azure, you'll need at least one Web App to run the main app.
 And don't forget to enable Managed Identity on the app.
 This will generate a Service Principal that you'll be giving access to.
-At the moment, you need to install the
-*ASP.NET Core 2.2 (x86) Runtime* extension on the App Service.
-You could also run the app using 2.1, but using the SQL Database will not be possible there as the `ConnectionString` property does not exist on `SqlConnection`.

 ### Key Vault